 Parker, P. D., Marsh, H. W., Guo, J., Anders, J., Shure, N. & Dicke, T. (2017).
 An Information Distortion Model of Social Class Differences in Math Self-concept, Intrinsic Value and Utility Value.
 Journal of Educational Psychology.

 Henderson, M., Hansen, K., & Shure, N. (2017).
 Does academic self-concept predict further and higher education participation?
-Centre for Global Higher Education Working Paper.
-[R&R at Higher Education].
+Centre for Global Higher Education Working Paper. [under review].